klappy/TataOroWhatsAppGPT/ARCHITECTURE.md

 │   ├── shopify.js            # Shopify customer upsert helper
 │   ├── summary.js            # Consultation summary generation
 │   └── systemPrompt.js       # Central system prompt for the assistant
-├── wrangler.toml             # Multi-worker deployment config and bindings
+├── wrangler.toml             # Router deployment config and bindings
 └── package.json
 ```

-Ensure that the `main` entry in the `wrangler.toml` for each environment matches the Worker script paths shown above.
+`wrangler.toml` points to `workers/router.js` and binds KV and R2 resources used by all handlers.

 This document describes the architecture of the AI-powered WhatsApp consultation assistant built for Tata Oro using Cloudflare Workers, OpenAI’s GPT-4o-mini, Twilio’s WhatsApp API, and Cloudflare R2.